 It seems hard to believe now, but before the 1970s wearing seat belts in the car was totally optional.
 When compulsory seat belts were legislated around the country, there still wasn’t a restraint effective for small babies.
 In 1984, the ‘Safe-n-Sound’ Baby Safety Capsule was invented by Bob Heath and Bob Botell in response to the need for a secure system that would protect babies in the event of a car accident.
 Made of two components, the bassinet and the base that remains strapped into position in the car, the bassinette locks into place with the baby facing the rear of the vehicle.

 While seat belt laws and child safety seats are different around the world, the Australian invention of the Baby Safety Capsule led to a widespread re-think of child restraints, particularly the safety advantages of rear-facing capsule-style models.

 In the second of our two-part series, we’re going to look at how steel and stainless steel is being used in some of the more high-tech sectors of the economy, as well as the critical role Australian inventors have played in the Defence industry.

 Providing the next level of quality and precision

 At ShapeCUT, we’re always interested in new inventions and innovations that involve stainless steel.
-As Brisbane’s leading cut steel services company, we pride ourselves on using the latest cutting steel technology together with proven techniques to deliver an unparalleled range of stainless steel profiling, cutting and metal processing services.
+As Brisbane’s leading cut steel services company with well over 25 years of hands-on experience, we pride ourselves on using the latest cutting steel technology together with proven techniques to deliver an unparalleled range of stainless steel profiling, cutting and metal processing services.
 We also have Queensland’s largest range of cut steel plate, stocked in-house at our specialist manufacturing facility.
 Get a quote from our experienced profile cutting experts in steel in Brisbane.
 Contact us today.